 Most urban hotels offer WiFi (although it's never guaranteed to work).
 Even the more remote lodges often provide internet access.
 Usually, connectivity is sufficient for sending emails, checking social media and even using FaceTime or Skype; although you may want to save uploading countless high resolution photos for when you get home.
 Ironically, the more expensive your hotel, the more you're likely to pay for internet.
 Internet cafés and WiFi-equipped backpacker hostels are usually the cheapest option.
 Because cell networks are more readily available in many areas than electricity, a 3G connection on your smartphone is often the most reliable choice of all.

-Don't forget to get an internet based e-mail account before you go, so you can easily receive and send e-mail from an internet connection anywhere in Africa.
+Top Tip: If you don't have one already, make sure to set up a web-based e-mail account before you go, so that you can easily receive and send messages from any internet connection in Africa.

 The Joy of Skype

 Assuming you can find an internet or 3G connection, Skype is the international traveler's best friend.
 You can use it to call other Skype accounts all over the world completely free of charge (and you can use the video feature to show off your tan or your enviable safari surrounds).
 If your friends or relatives don't have a Skype account, or if you need to get in touch urgently, you can even use Skype credit to call their cell phone or landline.
 Skype credit goes an amazingly long way, with long-distance calls costing just a few cents per minute.
 Make sure to sign up for an account and download the Skype app onto your smartphone or laptop ahead of time.

 Can't Get Anything to Work?